Save

 Sea to Summit Ground Control Pegs – the luminous pull string prevents midnight stumbles, and the multiple anchor points help secure guy ropes.

-Sea To Summit Ground Control Pegs for lightweight performance
+Sea To Summit Ground Control Pegs: Lightweight Performance

-There are tonnes of this sort of peg on the market.
-All of them claim to be the best, but in my experience, they are all pretty good.
+There are many of this sort of peg on the market.
+All of them claim to be the best – but in my experience, they are all pretty good.
 The main thing to look out for is the quality of alloy.
 These are made of one of the good alloys, 6061-T6 to be precise, with an anodised coating to prevent corrosion.

-Now, I’m not going to say these are necessarily the best, but they do have a couple of cool features… for a tent peg!
+Now, I’m not going to say these are necessarily the best – but for a tent peg, they do have a couple of cool features!

-Firstly, the little pull string has a luminescent section so you can see it at night.
-Secondly, they feature multiple anchor points.
-So you can secure the guy rope close to the ground if you can only get it so far into the ground.
+Firstly, the little pull string has a luminescent segment so you can locate it at night.
+Secondly, they feature multiple anchor points, so you can secure the guy rope closer to the ground if you can only get it so far in.

-Available individually or as a pack of eight, the Sea to Summit Ground Control Pegs are ideal for lightweight hike tents.
+Available individually, as a pack of six, or a pack of eight, the Sea to Summit Ground Control Pegs are ideal for lightweight hike tents.

 Different sizes pegs stored in bag